 - Re-evaluation of parenting time or legal decision making (commonly known as child custody) rights

 - Relocation to another city or state that affects parenting time (visitation)

 What you need to understand about modifications is that they are, by definition, time-sensitive, especially if your relationship with your former spouse is contentious.
 The court can't order retroactive changes; it will only change the terms of the divorce going forward.
 The sooner you take action, then, the sooner you'll be able to make the changes you need.

 We often see situations where the two parties involved in a divorce settle on verbal agreements outside of court.
 This can lead to unfair situations when one party doesn't meet their end of the bargain.
 Don't take that risk.
 Seek the professional legal help you need by hiring an attorney who will ensure you are taken care of.
 Our legal team will take the steps necessary to have any divorce modification approved and legally enforced by the court.

-Contact us today to set up your initial consultation.
+Contact us today to set up your initial consultation with an experienced Mesa family law attorney.
 We'll review the details of your case and put together the best course of action so that you see results sooner than later.